elainebroche-dev/pf5-iomha-prints/README.md

 [View the live project here](https://pf5-iomha-prints.herokuapp.com/)

 The Íomhá Prints project is a B2C e-commerce application which sells art prints directly to end users.
+The site aims to present customers with an attractive and intuitive online shopping experience and encourage return visits through features such as discounts, a newsletter, social media posts, and an easy to use user profile to record customer details.

-It is implemented as a retail store where users can view, search and filter the products on offer, then select items to add to their shopping cart and purchase through a simple single payment.
+The site is implemented as a retail store where users can view, search and filter the products on offer, then select items to add to their shopping cart and purchase through a simple secure single payment.

 General users can view details of the prints available for purchase including bio information on the print artist, and can sign up to the company newletter.
 In addition, registered users can create a wishlist of prints they may be interested in and a profile to keep track of delivery details and order history.